plandes/deeplearn/README.md

 Binaries are also available on [pypi].

+## Attribution

+This project, or example code, uses:
+* [PyTorch] as the underlying framework.
+* Branched code from [Torch CRF](#torch-crf) for the [CRF] class.
+* [scipy] for scientific utility.
+* [Pandas] for prediction output.
+* [matplotlib] for plotting loss curves.

+Corpora used include:
+* [Iris data set]
+* [Adult data set]
+* [MNIST data set]

-## Torch CRF
+### Torch CRF

-The [zensols.deeplearn.layer.CRF] class was taken and modified from Kemal Kurniawan's [pytorch_crf] GitHub repository.
+The [CRF] class was taken and modified from Kemal Kurniawan's [pytorch_crf] GitHub repository.
 See the `README.md` module documentation for more information.
 This module was [forked pytorch_crf] with modifications.
 However, the modifications were not merged and the project appears to be inactive.

 **Important**: This project will change to use it as a dependency pending merging of the changes needed by this project.
 Until then, it will remain as a separate class in this project, which is easier to maintain as the only class/code is the `CRF` class.

+The [pytorch_crf] repository uses the same license as this repository, which the [MIT License].
+For this reason, there are no software/package tainting issues.

+## See Also

+The [zensols deepnlp] project is a deep learning utility library for natural language processing that aids in feature engineering and embedding layers that builds on this project.

 ## Changelog